prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 ::: tip To Do for Next Week

-- Complete Personalized Name exercise
+- Complete Web Banner Exercise
+- Continue working on App Icon
+  - Make sure you post your first drafts for feedback
 - Review content from this week
-- Read ahead to week 7
   :::